 - Tuesday: 9:00 am – 5:00 pm

 Is it Worth Visiting Scape park in Punta Cana?

 I had very low expectations for Scape Park.
 It seemed touristy, crowded, and possibly boring.
 But boy, was I surprised!
 It ended up being a lot of fun with attractions ranging from natural wonders (my favorite) to guided tours, ziplines and other unique experiences.
-I actually really do recommend Scape opark if you’re in the Punta Cana region.
+I actually really do recommend Scape Park if you’re in the Punta Cana region.
+This hidden gem is a great destination for a day trip from Punta Cana.
 And if you like Scape Park, consider visiting Ojos Indigenas (also in Punta Cana) which is similar but smaller, even calmer, and with several natural cenotes.